 Mastering One Baby Milestone at a Time

-Another important factor to consider is what other milestones is your baby working on?
+Another important factor to consider is what other milestones your baby is working on.
 Babies tend to focus on one thing at a time until they feel they have mastered it, then they move on.
 Is she getting more vocal, showing more verbal and non-verbal communication?
-Sometimes when babies are focusing on language development, the physical milestones go by the wayside temporarily while she focuses on her other newfound skills.
+Sometimes, when babies focus on language development, the physical milestones go by the wayside temporarily while she focuses on her other newfound skills.
 The basic rules of milestone development are: